psb1558/Cerne-font/README.md

 [Eadui](https://github.com/psb1558/Eadui-Font) and
 [Cissanthemos](https://github.com/psb1558/Cissanthemos-font)),
 it will default to a modern mode more-or-less comprehensible to modern readers, but it can easily be switched to historical mode, in which it will accurately reproduce the look of the early medieval script.
-Unlike my other scripts, this is a color font.
+Unlike my other scripts, this is a color font, with color highlights for capitals (and, eventually, a selection of other characters) and a text color based on the colors found in the manuscript.
 The image below illustrates modern mode.

 ![Sample of Cerne Font](images/Cerne-sample.jpg)